Your Resources at UNH

 - TTY Line - (800) 735-2964

-- Located in Wolff House (in front of Health Services)
+- Located in Wolff House (in front of Health & Wellness)

-This office is charged with the responsibility to oversee the University's compliance efforts with affirmative action, Title IX, disability laws and regulations (including ADA and Section 504), equal employment laws, and campus initiatives aimed at creating a diverse, welcoming and equitable campus.
-The Director of the Affirmative Action and Equity Office provides advice on policies, programs and services to achieve affirmative action goals and enhance the campus climate; and, in addition, handles all complaints of discrimination or harassment under the Discrimination and Discriminatory Harassment Policy.
+This office is responsible for overseeing the University’s compliance efforts with affirmative action, Title IX, disability laws and regulations (including ADA and Section 504), equal employment laws, and campus initiatives aimed at creating a diverse, welcoming and equitable campus.
+They are located in Thompson Hall (T-Hall) and can be reached at (603) 862-2930.

 - (603) 862-2930